blakejfox/blakejfox.github.io/_posts/2022-12-18-introduction.md

 In February 2020, I decided to go a new direction with my career and become an IT professional.
 Since then, I've had the opportunity to work in various roles: a contractor for the Navy, supporting Credit Unions, supporting small businesses as they modernize their infrastructure and endpoint management, and most recently as a security engineer focused on M365 and Azure.

-My primary focus is keeping keeper users data safe, and help employees be both productive and happy.
+My primary focus is keeping users data safe, and help employees be both productive and happy.
 I help companies leverage their existing tool sets to improve both user productivity and security posture.

 Please feel free to email me at blake@foxlabsolutions.com, or bfox@adaptivedge.com.